 Joining Greenpop to get active, not anxious about the future

-The first few weeks flashed by; places became familiar and faces became friends.
-As an intern in the Communications department, I was busy putting together blog posts, creating content for social media, taking photographs at planting days, and yes, writing the newsletter that I’d been so excited about!
+The first few weeks flashed by – places became familiar, and faces became friends.
+As an intern in the Communications department, I was busy with many things.
+Putting together blog posts, creating content for social media, taking photographs at planting days, and writing the newsletter I’d been so excited about!
 With the other interns, we were digging holes, discussing campaigns, and waking up at sunrise to hike Table Mountain.
-We were also growing close, and it never got easier to say goodbye to each wonderful human who inevitably went back home to another part of the world.
+We were also growing close.
+It never got easier to say goodbye to each wonderful human who inevitably went back home to another part of the world.

 The contrasts of Cape Town

 It’s impossible to ignore the fact that South Africa remains one of the most consistently unequal societies in the world, and you’re reminded of it every time you step outside.
 Greenpop is unique as an environmental organization because it aims to target this inequality through urban greening – planting trees at community spaces across the Cape Flats.
 I remember my first day going monitoring at a few different schools to check on the trees that had been planted over the last months and years.
-I wrote in my journal: “It is so shocking to leave a city with huge shiny banks and restaurants and apartments with elevators, and to suddenly be in a place where the difference in living standard is so incredibly stark.”
+In my journal, I wrote: “It is so shocking to leave a city with huge shiny banks and restaurants and apartments with elevators, and to suddenly be in a place where the difference in living standard is so incredibly stark.”